Lens buyer's guide

 Pro zoom lenses

-So far, we only have two lenses in this category, both launched by Panasonic in 2012: The Lumix X 12-35mm f/2.8 and the Lumix X 35-100mm f/2.8.
+Again, one would normally match brands when buying these pro zoom lenses.
+From Panasonic, we have two lenses: The Lumix X 12-35mm f/2.8 and the Lumix X 35-100mm f/2.8.
 The first is a standard zoom lens, while the latter is a tele zoom lens.

 Portrait Lenses

 According to the traditional understanding of the word, a portrait lens is a lens with a focal length of around 42-52mm (on a Four Thirds size sensor), with a fast maximum aperture.
-At the moment, there is only one single lens in the Micro Four Thirds lineup which satisfies this, the Olympus M.Zuiko Digital 45mm f/1.8:
+At the moment, there are several lenses in the Micro Four Thirds lineup which satisfies this.

-This lens is priced at a fairly reasonable level, which makes it a must have for Micro Four Thirds users who are serious about portrait photography.
+These lenses are priced at a fairly reasonable level, which makes them a must have for Micro Four Thirds users who are serious about portrait photography.

-With no Optical Image Stabilization built in, it is not too good for handheld video recording, neither with an Olympus camera, nor with a Panasonic camera.
+With no Optical Image Stabilization (OIS) built in, the Olympus is not too good for handheld video recording, neither with an Olympus camera, nor with a Panasonic camera.
+Anyone seriously into video recording will be better off with the Panasonic lens.
+When buying one of these lenses, I would match the brand with that of the camera.

 Some would say that a portrait lens must have a very fast aperture, preferably f/1.4 or better.
-They might be dissatisfied with the f/1.8 maximum aperture of the 45mm Olympus lens.
+They might be dissatisfied with the f/1.8 maximum aperture of the 45mm Olympus lens, and the similar aperture of the Lumix lens.
 I would personally say that f/1.8 is large enough to get a sufficiently thin depth of focus (DOF) for portrait photography.

-Olympus also has a higher end portrait lens, the Olympus M.ZD ED 75mm f/1.8:
+In the higher end of the price scale, Olympus also has a premium portrait lens, the Olympus M.ZD ED 75mm f/1.8:

 This is an expensive, well built tele lens with a large maximum aperture.
 It is generally considered to be one of the best Micro Four Thirds lenses.